Humans of New York: The Series

-Humans of New York: The Series is an American documentary series that premiered on November 14, 2017 on Facebook Watch.
+Humans of New York: The Series is an American documentary web series that premiered on November 14, 2017 on Facebook Watch.
 Based on the popular internet blog, the show includes intimate and candid conversations with strangers on the streets of New York City.

 Production

 Stanton began production on the show in June 2014 and has amassed over 400 days worth of filming and interviewed more than 1,200 people.
 He made the decision to partner with Facebook after realizing that two-thirds of his audience lives outside the United States, and that Facebook has global reach unavailable most anywhere else.

 Stanton partnered with documentary producer Julie Goldman on the series after she had screened some of the footage he had already shot.